CarbonCount®

 Executive Chair

-Developed by HASI in 2013, CarbonCount® is a proprietary scoring tool for evaluating investments in U.S. based renewable energy, energy efficiency, and climate resilience projects to determine the efficiency by which each dollar of invested capital reduces annual carbon dioxide equivalent (CO2e) emissions.
+CarbonCount is a proprietary scoring tool for evaluating real assets to determine the efficiency by which each dollar of invested capital avoids annual carbon emissions (CO2e).

 hannon-armstrong-carboncount-diagram-mobile